rrb211570/VideoWeaver/README.md

 * MomentMaker: Can record screen and capture audio input to produce a video
 * Content editing stage: Edit individual video, picture, and audio files
 * Video editing stage: Combine different media sources into an output video
-* API's to download/upload content via Drive, Dropbox, and desktop
+* Can download/upload content via Drive, Dropbox, and desktop
 * Can upload edited videos to your YouTube channel in a single click

 ## Installation